-- 8.4.6.1 Where a water heater or storage tank is supported by any platform, such platform shall - a) be capable of safely sustaining any loads to which it is likely to be subjected, - b) support the water heater or storage tank in accordance with the instructions of the manufacturers of such water heaters or storage tanks, and - c) shall comply with the requirements in SANS 10400-L. - 8.4.6.2 When a wooden platform is used to support a water heater or storage tank of capacity not exceeding 2 kL, such wooden platform shall, unless otherwise required, be constructed as follows: - a) the dimensions of the platform shall not be less than those of the water heater, storage tank or any associated safety tray, plus an additional working space of at least 500 mm in width that extends over the full length of one side of the platform; - b) the supports shall be constructed from structural timber that is - 1) at least 114 mm × 38 mm in cross-section, - 2) placed on edge, and - 3) spaced not further apart than 350 mm; and - c) the platform decking shall be constructed of timber planks that are at least 75 mm wide and 25 mm deep, and such decking shall be placed at right angles to the supports, - 1) with a space that does not exceed 25 mm between them if the decking is to support a lightweight metal tank, or - 2) abutting on one another if the decking is to support a storage tank or water heater made from plastics material, fibre cement or fibreglass. - 8.4.6.3 A platform that supports a water heater or storage tank shall, if applicable, be supported by at least two load-bearing walls or two suitably designed roof trusses. - 8.4.6.4 A storage tank made of bolted steel panels shall be supported on rigid beams that are spaced not more than 350 mm apart and that are located under the jointed flanges of the bolted panels in one direction only.
+- 84.1 r heater or storage tank is supported by any platform, such platform shall - a) be capable of safely sustaining any loads to which it is likely to be subjected, - b) support the water heater or storage tank in accordance with the instructions of the manufacturers of such water heaters or storage tanks, and - c) shall comply with the requirements in SANS 10400-L.

+84.2 oden platform is used to support a water heater or storage tank of capacity not exceeding 2 kL, such wooden platform shall, unless otherwise required, be constructed as follows:

+a) the dimensions of the platform shall not be less than those of the water heater, storage tank or any associated safety tray, plus an additional working space of at least 500 mm in width that extends over the full length of one side of the platform;

+b) the supports shall be constructed from structural timber that is

+- 1) at least 114 mm × 38 mm in cross-section, - 2) placed on edge, and - 3) spaced not further apart than 350 mm; and - c) the platform decking shall be constructed of timber planks that are at least 75 mm wide and 25 mm deep, and such decking shall be placed at right angles to the supports, - 1) with a space that does not exceed 25 mm between them if the decking is to support a lightweight metal tank, or - 2) abutting on one another if the decking is to support a storage tank or water heater made from plastics material, fibre cement or fibreglass.

+84.3 m that supports a water heater or storage tank shall, if applicable, be supported by at least two load-bearing walls or two suitably designed roof trusses.

+84.4 e tank made of bolted steel panels shall be supported on rigid beams that are spaced not more than 350 mm apart and that are located under the jointed flanges of the bolted panels in one direction only.

-- 8.4.6.5 Only water heaters or storage tanks of capacity below 200 L shall be attached by means of brackets or hangers to a load-bearing masonry or concrete wall or to any other vertical structural element.
-Tanks and water heaters 200 L and larger shall not be wall mounted. - 8.4.6.6 The installation of gas operated water heaters shall comply with SANS 10087-1 for LP gas and with SANS 827 for natural gas.
+84.5 heaters or storage tanks of capacity $\leq 200$ L shall be attached by means of brackets or hangers to a load-bearing masonry or concrete wall or to any other vertical structural element.
+Tanks and water heaters larger than 200 L shall not be wall mounted.
+Amdt 2

+84.6 allation of gas operated water heaters shall comply with SANS 10087-1 for LP gas and with SANS 827 for natural gas.
 All gas installations shall be installed by a registered gas practitioner as required by the relevant national legislation (see foreword).
-After commissioning, a certificate of compliance shall be issued. - 8.4.6.7 Solar water heater installations for domestic use shall comply with SANS 10106.
+After commissioning, a certificate of compliance shall be issued.